We all do it.

 Volunteering to freeze your ass off every morning just never seemed that appealing to me.

 But since I’d already purchased the course, I figured I’d give cold showers a try.
 If for no other reason than to get the full “Wim Hof experience”.

 To me, the greatest benefit of taking cold showers regularly is that I’m now aware of how my body reacts to the cold, and how I can control this response.

 That might sound insignificant, but I don’t think so.

-When the ice cold water hits your body, you struggle to breath and your body starts to shiver.
+When the ice-cold water hits your body, you struggle to breathe and your body starts to shiver.

 That’s an involuntary response, and to have control over it is remarkable.
 And my ability to do so transfers over to my ability to control nervousness and other involuntary responses.

 I’m by no means some mystic yogi, but the shivering from cold showers used to be so intense I couldn’t even speak.

 Now, if I wanted to, I can have full-fletched conversations.
 I am in control of my body.